NoMoreFood/Repacls/index.md

    Enumerating registry paths and Active Directory containers is also supported when /PathMode is set.
 Registry paths should be specified as HIVE\Key (e.g., HKLM\Software).
-Active Directory scanning is supported but should be limited to read-only operations since permissions targetted at specific properties are not supported; Active Directory paths should be specified as distinguished names (e.g., OU=Users,DC=Home,DC=Local)
+Active Directory scanning is supported but should be limited to read-only operations since permissions targeted at specific properties are not supported; Active Directory paths should be specified as distinguished names (e.g., OU=Users,DC=Home,DC=Local)